SeanHurley/rake_commit/README.md

 --without-prompt <prompt>
 ```

 This will cause rake_commit to skip the named prompt.
-For example, if you are working by yourself and do not need to prompt for a pair, you can use `--without-prompt` pair.
+For example, if you are working by yourself and do not need to prompt for a pair, you can use `--without-prompt pair`.

 ## License